 Please talk with your child about when they can order lunch; sometimes students abandon their home lunches in favor of the daily offering.

-If you have any questions or concerns please contact your student's teacher or Mrs. Bush, the assistant cafeteria manager for assistance.
+If you have any questions or concerns please contact your student's teacher or the cafeteria manager, for assistance.